 I have many years of experience working personally with clients in creating the type of estate plan that expresses their special needs and desires.
 Paramount in their concerns is leaving as much as possible to their beneficiaries.
-My practice seeks to promote the protection of your assets while providing your estate beneficiary with the maximum preservation of wealth.
+My practice as a New York City estate beneficiary lawyer seeks to promote the protection of your assets while providing your estate beneficiary with the maximum preservation of wealth.
 My practice stands out in its personal attention to your needs and those of your estate beneficiary.

 In most situations, selecting a beneficiary and providing for him or her in your Will may be straightforward.
 However, some situations require particular attention.
 It is rather common that an intended beneficiary is affected by a disability.
 This condition may be physical or psychological and the beneficiary can be incapacitated and unable to manage his own affairs.
 Moreover, such person may be receiving government benefits such as Medicaid or Social Security disability and a bequest from an estate might curtail or cut-off such benefits.
 This scenario may require the use of a Supplemental Needs Trust (SNT) to hold and administer the assets for the benefit of the disabled beneficiary.
 The SNT provisions can be set up in a Last Will and are meant to provide the use of the funds for the beneficiary while not interfering with his receipt of government benefits.

-Queens estate lawyers, like those in other parts of New York, are familiar with the Estates, Powers and Trusts Law.
+An estate beneficiary lawyer in New York City, like those in other parts of New York, are familiar with the Estates, Powers and Trusts Law.
 Section 7-1.12 of this statute provides the requirements for a SNT.

 Also, you may find that you are an estate beneficiary and need help and guidance in protecting your rights.
 I have represented many estate beneficiaries in New York Court proceedings so that they received the assets and property they were entitled to as an estate beneficiary.